DondlingerGeneralContracting/dgc_cw/README.md

 # LLAMA Chat Interface

-Interactive web interface for chatting with LLAMA AI models using WebLLM.
+Interactive web interface for chatting with LLAMA AI models using the LLAMA API client.

 ## GitHub Pages